OSIRIS-REx, NASA's mission to asteroid Bennu

 Highlights

-- OSIRIS-REx collected a sample of Bennu in 2020 and will return it to Earth in September 2023.
+• OSIRIS-REx collected a sample of Bennu in 2020 and returned it to Earth in September 2023.

-- We need sample return missions because some lab experiments can only be done on Earth.
+• We rely on asteroid sample return missions because some lab experiments can only be done on Earth.

-Why do we need a sample from asteroid Bennu?
+Why did we collect a sample from asteroid Bennu?

 Our Solar System is filled with countless asteroids, comets, and other small worlds left over from the disk of dust and gas that formed the planets 4.5 billion years ago.
-We think some of these worlds slammed into early Earth, bringing water and organics here that formed the basis of life as we know it.
+Some of these worlds slammed into the early Earth, possibly seeding our planet with the water and organics needed for life as we know it.

 Although modern spacecraft instruments can tell us a lot about other worlds, there are certain kinds of experiments that can only be done on Earth.

-What we really need is a sample, so OSIRIS-REx — which stands for Origins, Spectral Interpretation, Resource Identification, Security, Regolith Explorer — will bring us one in 2023.
-The spacecraft launched in September 2016, arrived at Bennu in December 2018, and successfully collected a sample in October 2020.
+This is why OSIRIS-REx — which stands for Origins, Spectral Interpretation, Resource Identification, Security-Regolith Explorer — brought back a sample of an asteroid to Earth in 2023.
+The spacecraft launched in September 2016, arrived at the asteroid Bennu in December 2018, and successfully collected a sample from it in October 2020.
+OSIRIS-REx returned the asteroid sample to Earth in September 2023.
+The Bennu samples were found to contain both water and carbon — key ingredients for life on Earth.

 What is OSIRIS-REx doing now?

-After depositing its samples on Earth, the OSIRIS-REx mission will redirect to its next target, the potentially hazardous near-asteroid Apophis.
-On April 13, 2029, Apophis will pass closer to Earth than our geostationary satellites, at a distance of 30,600 kilometers (19,000 miles) from the Earth.
-The OSIRIS-REx spacecraft will spend 18 months studying the asteroid up close and will take on a new mission name, OSIRIS-APEX, short for OSIRIS-Apophis Explorer.
+After dropping off the sample collection capsule with the material from Bennu, OSIRIS-REx diverted away from Earth.
+Its eventual goal is the potentially hazardous asteroid Apophis.
+On April 13, 2029, Apophis will pass closer to Earth than some geostationary satellites, at a distance of 30,600 kilometers (19,000 miles) from Earth.
+The OSIRIS-REx spacecraft will spend 18 months studying the asteroid up close.
+To go with its new target, the mission has taken on a new name: OSIRIS-APEX, short for OSIRIS-Apophis Explorer.

 How much does OSIRIS-REx cost?

-Upon arrival, OSIRIS-REx found that Bennu was much rockier than expected, with no areas that met the mission's original safety criteria for collecting a sample.
+Upon arrival at Bennu, OSIRIS-REx found the asteroid much rockier than expected, with no areas that met the mission's original safety criteria for collecting a sample.
 Fortunately, the spacecraft navigates with high precision, comparing the view from its cameras to stored images of Bennu’s landscape.
-This allowed scientists to settle on a sample location no larger than a few parking spaces.
+This allowed scientists to settle on a sample site no larger than a few parking spaces.

 In October 2020, OSIRIS-REx collected a sample by high-fiving Bennu with a cylindrical device called TAGSAM at the end of its sample arm.
 Upon touching the asteroid, TAGSAM fired a blast of nitrogen gas into the surface, stirring rocks and soil into a small collection chamber.
-The operation was so successful, that a flap on the sample collection chamber was jammed open by asteroid material.
+The operation was so successful at grabbing samples that a flap on the collection chamber was jammed open by all the asteroid material.

-What will OSIRIS-REx teach us about defending Earth from asteroids?
+What did OSIRIS-REx teach us about defending Earth from asteroids?

 OSIRIS-REx touches Bennu NASA's OSIRIS-REx spacecraft successfully collected a sample from asteroid Bennu on October 20, 2020.Video: NASA Goddard